D20 Modern

 d20 Modern is a modern fantasy role-playing game system designed by Bill Slavicsek, Jeff Grubb, Rich Redman, and Charles Ryan.
 The system's core rulebook was published by Wizards of the Coast on November 1, 2002; by 2006, ten additional supplements were released.
-The game is based on the d20 System and the Dungeons and Dragons 3rd Edition ruleset.
+The game is based on the d20 System and the Dungeons & Dragons 3rd Edition ruleset.
 It includes various campaign settings along with the tools to build campaigns in modern/contemporary settings.

 History

 Wizards released d20 Modern in 2002 while the company was overhauling its Star Wars role-playing game.
 Wizards then expanded on the game, developing one of its settings into a sourcebook, the Urban Arcana Campaign Setting (2003).
 Wizards then extended this development of d20 even further, with the science-fiction game d20 Future (2004) as well as the historical game d20 Past (2005).
 Wizards ended this line in 2006 by updating their classic campaign setting Dark•Matter for d20 Modern.